-- the proposed development has no significant effect on the current traffic generation from the site (negligible); - Suitable pedestrian access is achievable; - There are many accessible travel choices for residents who will not need to own a private car; - There is ample secure and covered cycle parking provided; - Current car ownership patterns show a high level of non-car owning households in the locality there is unlikely to be excess parking demand displaced onto the local road network; and, - Traffic generation from the proposed development would be modest and impact on the adjacent road network would not be material.
+- the proposed development has no significant effect on the current traffic generation from the site (negligible); - The two proposed 1 bed units will be car free. - Suitable pedestrian access is achievable; - There are many accessible travel choices for residents who will not need to own a private car; - There is ample secure and covered cycle parking provided; - Current car ownership patterns show a high level of non-car owning households in the locality there is unlikely to be excess parking demand displaced onto the local road network; and, - Traffic generation from the proposed development would be modest and impact on the adjacent road network would not be material.